grommunio/grommunio-documentation/admin/administration.rst

 Dashboard
 ---------

-After a successfull login, you can see the dashboard with live data of the machine grommunio runs on.
+After a successful login, you can see the dashboard with live data of the machine grommunio runs on.